Long, hot showers are one of life’s simple pleasures. But as wonderful as they are, sometimes you just need to get down and dirty (err, clean) — fast.

-So, whether you slept through you alarm or just want to make sure you’re getting the best bang for your utility buck, here’s everything you need to know for the most effective suds session.
+So, whether you slept through your alarm or just want to make sure you’re getting the best bang for your utility buck, here’s everything you need to know for the most effective suds session.

-1. Cool it down.
+1. Cool it down

-So, if you really need a fix, spend a couple minutes max in hot water, and then turn it down to lukewarm (a.k.a. not hot enough to make your skin red).
+So, if you really need a fix, spend a couple minutes max in hot water, then turn it down to lukewarm — aka not hot enough to make your skin red.

-2. Keep it short.
+2. Keep it short

 Showering more than once a day can seriously dry out your skin, Jhin says.
 Though it seems like more water means more moisture, it’s actually the opposite — over-showering strips the skin, making it even drier.

 And you can skip that final ice-cold rinse, supposedly for shinier hair.
 You’d have to go all out to make any difference to hair, Grossman says.
-So unless you don’t mind a daily polar plunge, it’s usually not worth the displeasure.
+So, unless you don’t mind a daily polar plunge, it’s usually not worth the displeasure.

 3. Lather, rinse,

 The warm, wet environment works magic: Follicles open up, letting the conditioner sink in extra deep and making it more effective than if you had rinsed off immediately, Grossman explains.
-Wait until the end of your shower, and then use a comb to detangle hair.
+Wait until the end of your shower, then use a comb to detangle hair.

-4. Lose the loofah.
+4. Lose the loofah

 Blame it on Legally Blonde, but we’ve always had a loofah hanging in the shower.
 The problem?
-Ploch says people tend not to clean loofahs and hang onto them past their prime (usually just two months), making them a breeding ground for bacteria.
+Ploch says people tend not to clean loofahs and hang onto them past their prime — usually just 2 months — making them a breeding ground for bacteria.

-5. Clean where it counts.
+5. Clean where it counts

-6. Add in the extras.
+6. Add in the extras

 If you’ve covered all the basics but still want more alone time (guilty), now’s the time to add in any other steps, like brushing your teeth, shaving, or using a pumice stone on your feet.
 The warm, wet environment has softened your skin, allowing dead cells to slough off more easily.

-The best way to avoid ingrown hairs: Use a razor that doesn’t go overboard with blades, so no Mach 3 Turbos.
+The best way to avoid ingrown hairs: Use a razor that doesn’t go overboard with blades.
 Too close of a shave takes off the top layer of skin, making it easier for the hairs to grow in the wrong direction.

-7. Lotion up.
+7. Lotion up

 And that’s actually a great time to do it, Grossman says, since it’s the lotion’s job to trap the moisture in the skin.
-She recommends an in-shower moisturizer like Nivea's In-Shower Body Lotion, Soaptopia's Oil Slathers, or even just plain coconut oil (hello, old friend).
+She recommends an in-shower moisturizer like or even just plain coconut oil.
+Hello, old friend.

 Also, Jhin suggests keeping the door closed and overhead fan off while showering.
 This traps the humidity and steam in the air and softens your skin, so more moisture can sink in instead of evaporating.
 (Sorry, ceiling mold).

 Some mornings it’s all we can do to jump in, lather, and get out of the shower.
 But covering all your bases can make a big difference in how dry and itchy your skin feels.